-Iran's Khamenei backs gasoline price hike, blames 'sabotage' for unrest
+Iran's Khamenei backs fuel price hike, blames 'sabotage' for unrest

 Although Tehran raised the price of regular gasoline to 15,000 rials ($0.13) a liter from 10,000 rials and also imposed rationing, with additional purchases costing 30,000 rials per liter, the fuel is still among the cheapest in the world.

+Iranian media said calm had been restored in the country.
+But videos on social media showed protests continued in Tehran and some other cities.
+The footage could not be verified by Reuters, along with other images on social media.

+A day after violent clashes between security forces and protesters, France on Sunday called on its citizens in Iran to avoid public places and refrain from taking pictures, the French embassy in Iran said on Twitter.

-Tehran often accuses exiled opponents as well as the United States, arch-enemy Israel and regional rival Saudi Arabia of trying to destabilize Iran through online propaganda campaigns.
+Tehran often accuses exiled opponents as well as the United States, arch-enemy Israel and regional rival Saudi Arabia of trying to destabilizes Iran through online propaganda campaigns.

 Iranian internet access was curbed this week on the orders of a state security council, the semi-official news agency ISNA reported, a move apparently aimed at preventing protesters from communicating with each other and sharing video on social media.